Nurse Manager Leadership Recommendations for Staff Engagement and Success

 Set Goals

 Another tip is to set clear goals for the unit.
-Identifying departmental goals that align organizational goals (while involving staff) promotes teamwork.
+Identifying departmental goals that align with organizational goals (while involving staff) promotes teamwork.
 Clear goals also prevent confusion in day-to-day operations.
 For example, let's say the organization values reducing wasted supplies.
-The nurse manager, along with staff, can develop strategies to reduce waste at the departmental level, such as only keeping a certain amount of supplies in stock to avoid them outdating.
+The nurse manager, along with staff, can develop strategies to reduce waste at the departmental level, such as only keeping a certain amount of supplies in stock to avoid them from being outdated.
 The manager can implement a "rule" that only ten lab tubes are to be kept in each exam room at a time.

 Promote Open Communication